๐Ÿฆ Brokers & Exchanges

 On the OKX website:

-Standard users can create up to five sub-accounts, based on the current OKX help documentation.
+Standard users can create up to five sub-accounts (as of 2026-04), based on the current OKX help documentation.

 That is enough for most traders to separate live bots, experiments, and manual activity.